CuriousKomodo/graphical_embedding_explore/README.md

 ConfigMyMLPClassifier:
   epochs : 10
 ```
-will only modify the `n_neighbors` parameter in ConfigMyKNNClassifier
+will only modify the `n_neighbors` parameter in ConfigMyKNNClassifier and
+`epochs` in ConfigMyMLPClassifier.

 Experiment Configuration has to be loaded at the start of your script, as shown in `train_my_model.py`